yash-sharma1/docs-site/docs/api-reference/cli.md

 ## Which Chain-ID to use

 `chain-id` is an important field to fill for every transaction sent from `bnbcli`.
-The` chain-id` for mainnet is `Binance-Chain-Tigris`, and is `Binance-Chain-Nile` for testnet.
+The` chain-id` for mainnet is `Binance-Chain-Tigris`, and is `Binance-Chain-Ganges` for testnet.
 Please choose the correct one in your case.
 ## Which Private Key To Use

 There are two ways for you to sign transaction：